jazzband/Watson/docs/user-guide/commands.md

 to `vim`, `nano`, or `vi` (first one found) on all other systems.

 Alternatively, the --start and --stop parameters can be used to set the frame start and stop times directly from the command line (no editor will open).
-You have to specify the date and time in the format 'YYYY-MM-DD HH:mm:ss'.
 Trying to set the stop time for a task which is still in progress will raise an error.

+Example:

+    $ watson edit --start 13:30 --stop 14:00
+    Edited frame for project misc, from 13:30:00 to 14:00:00 (30m 00s)
+    $ watson edit --start 2019-10-27T13:30 --stop 14:00
+    Edited frame for project misc, from 13:30:00 to 14:00:00 (24h 30m 00s)

 ### Options